balena-io/debugging-masterclass/README.md

 the returned figures will be in block sizes (usually 1k or 512byte blocks).

 The two main mounts where full space problems commonly occur are `/mnt/data` and `/mnt/state`.
-The former is the data partition where all application images, containers and volumes are stored.
+The former is the data partition where all service images, containers and volumes are stored.
 The latter is the state partition, where overlays for the root FS (such as user defined network configuraions) and the permanent logs are stored.